nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. **When using excel to edit telegram username**, typing "@" will trigger the command function which will output a "Function is not valid" error.
 The remedy is to prefix the telegram username with an apostrophe `'` to escape from the command function.
 For example: typing `'@james`.
 ![excel known issue](images/excelKnownIssue.png)
 4. **Certain fields such as email are not displayed on the list view**, and can only be seen via `view`.
 This is intended so that the list view does not become cluttered with too much information.
 5. Names that contains the `/` characters will cause konTActs to show an error message although a person can legally have `/` in their legal name such as `Kumar S/O Mahesh`.
 This is a limitation within konTActs as it uses the `/` charcter internally.
 The solution for this is to totally omit the `/` altogether.
-In this case, the name should be added as `Kumar SO Mahesh`
+In this case, the name may be added as `Kumar SO Mahesh` or `Kumar son of Mahesh` depending on your preference.
 --------------------------------------------------------------------------------------------------------------------